XOCX404/ArmorStand/README.md

 BlazeRod is the library providing underlying render abilities for ArmorStand, and it supports:

-- glTF, VRM, PMX, PMD model loading
+- glTF, VRM, PMX, PMD and bedrock version model loading
 - In-game model rendering
 - glTF and VMD animation support